martijnboland/LeanAspNetCore-React/README.md

 cd LeanAspNetCore-React
 dotnet run
 ```
-then in a new console:
+then, when the .NET Core app is running, open up a new console and enter:
 ```
 cd ClientApp
 npm start